MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/New-SmbGlobalMapping.md

 ```

 ### -FullAccess
 Specifies which accounts are granted full permission to access the SMB mapping.
 Use a comma-separated list to specify multiple accounts.
-For example: -FullAccess "NT AUTHORITY\SYSTEM", "contoso\ned"
+For example: -FullAccess "NT AUTHORITY\SYSTEM", "contoso\ned".

 ```yaml
 Type: String[]